 Upon first glance, it may seem odd that Sheldon, who is asexual and seemingly aromantic, would give better dating advice than Leonard, who is often successful with women.
 However, it makes sense since Sheldon's work is Theoretical and Leonard's is Experimental.
 Much like in physics, Sheldon creates the theory, and Leonard proves it.

 After Sheldon forms his own team for the Physics Bowl, the other guys try to find a replacement.
 A rather inane conversation about replacing her with the "chick who played Blossom" ensues.
 After the idea is rejected, Winnie from The Wonder Years is suggested in a throw-away reference.
 The joke is that Danica McKellar (aka Winnie) is now a mathematician and Mayim Bialik (aka Blossom) has a PhD in neurobiology.
 Oh, and to make this even better?
-Both actresses show up in incredibly geeky guest parts in the third season — with Bialik having an even more permanent role in the fourth.
+Both actresses show up (in different episodes) in incredibly geeky guest parts in the third season — with Bialik having an even more permanent role in the fourth.

 The reason Amy's more blunt and socially awkward than Sheldon?
-Its shown that until Penny, she never had a "Leonard" to help with socialising.
+It's shown that until Penny, she never had a "Leonard" to help with socialising.

 In the second season finale Penny appears to get unusually emotional with the prospect of Leonard leaving for a whole summer, which Leonard picks up on and (for whatever reason) asks Sheldon for his thoughts on the matter.
 Leonard was worrying that if he did leave, Penny would eventually get over him and find someone else while at that moment he might have a chance with renewing their relationship.
 Sheldon says that if those feelings are happening because of the simple prospect of him leaving then he must go because truthfully nothing has actually happened yet (Basically, Leonards impressions are simple theory and Sheldon is suggesting the most effective method of experimentation).
 When he does return she practically throws herself at him, having the summer to muse about their relationship.
 Considering it was his advice that got them there, Sheldon is indirectly responsible for Leonard and Penny finally hooking up.
 Made nicely ironic that in their professions it's Leonard who experiments and Sheldon who theorizes.